T-KibCode/Milestone-Project-1-Submission-Copy/milestonereadme.md

 At this moment I am considering using JS to creation a navigation animation depending on media Query device's.
 With regards to the mobile version, there will be a small version of the background image with the Enter button Front and centre the logo smaller above it.

 After linking my entry page to the main navigation page, I will be using bootstrap to build some of the assets within the page such as the nav bar amongst other elements for ease of use at the moment.
-Once I have a stronger Grasp over bootstrap, I may insert customer CSS, but it remain
+Once I have a stronger Grasp over bootstrap, I may insert custome CSS, but it remains a more straightforward way of assigning CSS rules to get the webpage in the rough area.